greenerservices/version1/app/principles/8-design-for-greener-architecture-data-security.md

 Greener approaches to architecture, data and security maximise efficiency and reduce waste.

 <div class="govuk-inset-text app-wcag-callout">
-  <p class="govuk-body">These actions can generally be applied to on-premises systems as well as cloud.</p>
+  <p class="govuk-body">The actions under this principle can generally be applied to on-premise systems as well as on the cloud.</p>
 </div>

 ### Likley lead roles

-Technical architect, data architect, data architect
+Technical architect, solution architect, network architect, data architect, security architect, platform team

 * * *